 Each of these examples emphasizes the importance of rebranding for business success.
 It is easy to become comfortable with the status quo and resist change.
 Do not fall victim to complacency.
 Stay informed and embrace shifts in the market.
 Below are a few quick tips to help you on your rebrand journey:

 Promotional products are also excellent branding tools.
 With consumers keeping promotional items for six months on average, they are a great way to ensure your business is not easily forgotten.
-If you are planning a rebranding campaign of your own or have additional questions, call us 478-741-8888 or email us at email@example.com.
+If you are planning a rebranding campaign of your own or have additional questions, call us at 478-741-8888 or email us at firstname.lastname@example.org.